Cybertaco360/CBAIV_LinuxV2/README.md

 ## License

-LightCBA is licensed under the MIT License.
+LightCBA is licensed under the AGPL-3.0 License.
 See the [LICENSE](LICENSE) file for more information.